jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     E    ^^^^^^^^^^^
     E  SyntaxError: 'return' outside function

-* I add it to the list of Exceptions_
+* I add it to the list of Exceptions_ Encountered

   .. code-block:: python